afterxleep/afterxleep.github.io/_posts/2020-08-03-redux-like-architecture-with-swiftui-middleware.md

 ## Conclusion
 We did a lot of things in this second part of the tutorial and now you have a really robust Architecture, that would allow you to write testable apps in no time.

-Check out the resulting app for this post is [the repo](https://github.com/afterxleep/Redux-Architecture-SwiftUI-SideEffects)., where we will be talking making some improvements in the View Stack and implementing proper error handling, so our users can be informed if something has gone wrong.
+Check out the resulting app for this post is [the repo](https://github.com/afterxleep/Redux-Architecture-SwiftUI-SideEffects)., where we will be implementing proper error handling, so our users can be informed if something has gone wrong.

 I hope you enjoyed this tutorial.
 If you have any questions or comments, feel free to ping me on [Twitter](https://twitter.com/afterxleep).